JetBrains/kotlin/libraries/tools/abi-validation/README.md

     - `ACC_FINAL` — making non-final field or method final
     - `ACC_ABSTRACT` — making non-abstract method abstract
     - `ACC_STATIC` — changing instance member to static and vice versa

+## Building the project locally

+In order to build and run tests in the project in IDE, two prerequisites are required:

+* Java 11 or above in order to use the latest ASM
+* All build actions in the IDE should be delegated to Gradle